normalnormie/ccthink/README.md

 ### Why do some thinking entries show up and others don't?

-ccthink only displays content from `MessageContent` blocks with `type: "thinking"`.
-Regular text messages, tool use blocks, and other content types are filtered out.
-This is intentional to capture only Claude's reasoning process.
+ccthink displays content from `MessageContent` blocks with `type: "thinking"` and tool use invocations (when `tool_uses` is enabled).
+Regular text messages and other content types are filtered out.
+This is intentional to capture Claude's reasoning process and actions.

 ### What happens to thinking when I switch conversations?